 In Wales and the UK, Ramsar Sites (identified under the Ramsar Convention) are also afforded the same level of protection as fully designated Natura 2000 sites.
 Together, these international sites are referred to as European Sites.

-How is an HRA undertaken in the marine licensing process?
+How an HRA is undertaken in the marine licensing process

 The first test to be applied is whether the proposed project is likely to have a significant impact on the relevant European Site.